 Higher intake of tree nuts has been linked to lower breast cancer risk, and ER- breast cancer in particular, although not all studies are in agreement.
 However, no population studies have been performed specifically to assess possible associations between cashew consumption and breast cancer risk.

 Cashew nuts should be consumed in moderation since they contain relatively high levels of copper (approximately 0.63 mg per ounce), which could contribute to angiogenesis and metastasis of breast cancer, especially in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
-While copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
+One 2024 study found that relatively high levels of copper in the urine of girls were associated with increased breast density two years after menarche.
+However, while copper appears to increase the risk of recurrence, it does not significantly heighten risk of primary breast cancer according to available evidence.

 Additional comments

-Cashew nuts are kidney-shaped seeds in hard shells that cling to the bottom of the cashew apple ( the fleshy, red or yellow, pear-shaped fruit of the cashew tree), a native of Brazil.
+Cashew nuts are kidney-shaped seeds in hard shells that cling to the bottom of the cashew apple (the fleshy, red or yellow, pear-shaped fruit of the cashew tree), a native of Brazil.
 While cashew apples and their juice are consumed in Brazil and the Caribbean, they are very astringent and therefore more often used for jams, pickles, chutney, and wine.
 The interior of cashew shells contain a caustic resin (used commercially to make varnishes, plastics and insecticides) that must be removed before the nuts can be safely consumed.
 The leading producers of cashews for export to the U.S. are India, Vietnam, Brazil, and parts of Africa.

 Sources of information provided in this webpage